 You’re obsessed with something, though your ability to enjoy that’s limited.
 That’s where exceeding the five senses has a lot of meaning.
 When you exceed the five senses, you find the inner peace and inner joy.
 Then this craving of five senses subsides naturally and naturally.

-The joy that comes from being still cannot be compared with anything.
+The joy that comes from being still can’t be compared with anything.
 Then anything else becomes a botheration.
-It feels like things require too much effort and appear to be very small than the joy that you gain from being still.
+It feels like things require too much effort and appear to be small than the joy that you gain from being still.
 You need to get used to that also.
-So, when you recognize this problem, then you have put your foot down and say, No, this is enough.
+So, when you recognize this problem, then you’ve got to put your foot down and say “NO!
+This is enough!

-All this only leads to one thing, that we want to be happier, more joyful, and we think that we can find it in those things — here meaning from sensory pleasures but it really isn’t so.
+All this only leads to one thing, that we want to be happier, more joyful, and we think that we can find it in those things — here meaning from sensory pleasures but it isn’t so.
 We need to go to the source of joy, the source of happiness and that can come only from within.